Akaalis-code/y_youtube/y_operating_systems/y_ubuntu/y_quicktips.md

         > sudo apt remove <package_name>        # This only uninstalls the package but any local confguratons will stay
         > sudo apt purge <package_name>         # This will remove any pre existing config files
         > sudo apt autoremove                   # This will remove any unused dependent libraries that were auto installed

+## Get file or folder sizes

+    Use "du" command which is short for (disk usage) To get how to use "du" command run below command
+        > du --help
+    Generally if you want to find out size of any folder run below
+        > du -sh folder_name           # 's' argument simplifies and summarizes the output 'h' isplays size in human readable form